Does Annuitization Satisfy RMDs?

 Does annuitizing an IRA annuity satisfy RMDs?

-In many common situations, yes.
-If the IRA annuity is annuitized under the contract terms in a way that meets qualified distribution requirements, the scheduled payments generally satisfy the RMD for that specific annuity contract.
+In most common situations, yes — if an IRA annuity is formally annuitized under the contract terms in a way that meets the IRS’s qualified distribution requirements under IRC Section 401(a)(9), the scheduled payments generally satisfy the RMD for that specific annuity contract.
+The IRS treats the payment stream of a properly annuitized IRA as the distribution mechanism for that contract, meaning no separate RMD calculation or additional withdrawal is required from that annuity.

 If I annuitize one IRA, do I still have RMDs on my other IRAs?